Blackburn, Oklahoma

 Blackburn is a town in Pawnee County, Oklahoma, United States.
-The population was 108 at the 2010 census, up 5.9 percent from the figure of 102 recorded in 2000.
+The population was 70 as of the 2020 Census.
 It is 12 mi east of the city of Pawnee.

 History

 Located on the south side of the Arkansas River at a natural ford, the community of Blackburn developed after the opening of the Cherokee Outlet on September 16, 1893.
 It was named for Kentucky Senator Joseph C. S. Blackburn.
 A post office was established December 15, 1893.
 Because it was located in Oklahoma Territory, Blackburn was a "whiskey town" that bordered Indian Territory until statehood in 1907.
 The town was incorporated April 21, 1909.

 While historically Blackburn's economy was based on agriculture, in the twenty-first century, the town serves primarily as a bedroom community for commuters to Pawnee and other job centers.